paganaye/materialize/README.md

 <h1>This is fork of Materialize, not the official source</h1>

-<p>I am try to see if we could make svelte components rather than javascript</p>
+<p>I am trying to see if we could make svelte components rather than javascript</p>

 <hr/>
 Original documentation